harness/migrator/docs/docs/spinnaker-migration/instructions.md

 ## Run command

-`harness-upgrade --load migrator-config.yml app --app-name prasadtest`
+`harness-upgrade --load migrator-config.yml app --app-name SpinnakerAppName`

 ## You should get output like this with some prompts: